KDPRoss/Snippets/README.md

   ‘Motmot-B’-syntax (This is block-based, two-dimensional syntax, like Tanager's.) version of the same code.

+  * ‘B’ syntax is deprecated; this will probably be removed in the future.

   * Here is a visualisation of the recursive space partitioning used to parse Motmot B (and Tanager);
     colours represent the various classes of syntactic